Le Caire

 Pros

-• Coptic churches and the Babylon fortress
+• Coptic churches and the Fortress of Babylon

 Cons

-• Very few hotels on the spot
+• Very few hotels in the neighborhood

-• Quiet evenings, restaurants scarce
+• Quiet evenings, limited dining options

 5